 Seasonal dances set to different themes are popular with all participants.
 Dancers love to dress up for Halloween in October, in Hawaiian shirts in the summer, and formal dance attire for the Spring Victory dance.
 The ever-popular Karaoke is often scheduled to add to the excitement.
 The dances are held at one of the many beautiful recreation facilities of the City of Santa Barbara Parks and Recreation Department.

 Shake, Rattle & Roll is an adapted dance program tailored to individuals with disabilities who love to dance, socialize and meet new people.
 Whether you want to “shake” and “rattle” your body or simply “roll” with laughter, Wednesday evenings at the Carrillo Recreation Center dance studio is the place to be!!!
 Classes operate from 4:30-5:30pm.
-Please download our current flyer for registration/participation information.
+Please download our flyer for details.

 Join Jessica Parsons and Rachel Walsh in this fully inclusive class where everyone is welcome.
 This is a fun class where people of all ages and abilities can use yoga as a way to become stronger, more flexible, develop core strength, and improve overall health.
 Yoga is noncompetitive and works with the individual.
 Learn to modify and adapt the yoga postures to suit your needs.
 It is a great time to make friends and try new things!
 Bring a yoga mat and towel.
 Tuesdays 4:30 – 5:30 starting March 31 Classes are $8 drop in, $30 for series of 6 ($5 per class).
 Ages 6 and up.
 Caregivers and parents are no charge and are invited to participate.
 Aids may attend the class with their clients and are encouraged to participate with the group.
 Drop-in fee: $8.
 For more information, please call the Carrillo Recreation Center at (805) 897-2519.
 Please download our flyer for details.